-Listeria is a genus of small, motile gram-positive bacilli which infect many types of animals and contaminates numerous foods – including vegetables, chicken, milk and beef.
-The most important species of the genus, Listeria monocytogenes, is an important cause of foodborne illness which disproportionately affects pregnant women and their newborns.
+Listeria is a genus of small, motile gram-positive bacilli that infect many types of animals and contaminates numerous foods – including vegetables, chicken, milk, and beef.
+The most important species of the genus, Listeria monocytogenes, is an important cause of foodborne illness that disproportionately affects pregnant women and their newborns.

 Due to its high mortality rate, ongoing efforts are needed to further reduce the incidence of listeriosis.
 Proper storage and handling of refrigerated ready-to-eat foods can help reduce the risk of listeriosis; if the disease develops, assessing its severity is essential before antimicrobial therapy is instituted.

 Management of the disease

 Febrile gastroenteritis due to Listeria monocytogenes is self-limited, with a typical duration of fewer than 2 days; hence in most instances, antimicrobial treatment is not warranted.
 Nevertheless, antibiotics should be introduced as early as possible in cases of bacteremia as the disease can be severe with high mortality rates.

 An antibiotic of choice should be able to enter the host cells, bind to the penicillin-binding protein 3 (PBP3) of Listeria, and remain active in the hostile intracellular environment.
 Listeria strains are generally susceptible to the clinically important antibiotics, albeit usually resistant to cephalosporins.

 Based on in vitro susceptibility testing, animal studies and case reports, ampicillin and penicillin (often in combination with gentamicin) represent first-line therapy of invasive listeriosis, especially in patients older than 50.
 In immunocompromised individuals, the addition of rifampicin helps to eradicate the remaining bacteria and cure the infection.